 Originally, we planned on skipping Savi’s Workshop.
 To be honest, I laughed at the idea of a $200 lightsaber, and might have used the word “sucker” to describe our friend who wanted to do it.
 This is no knock at Star Wars fans (well, I guess it is), but I spend money on plenty of things others would consider silly or frivolous, so to each their own.
 Since you’re seeing this review, we did end up doing Savi’s Workshop, so there’s also that…

-Before we delve into the normal build your own lightsaber experience at Savi’s Workshop, we want to address the current one.
+Before we delve into the details of the build your own lightsaber experience at Savi’s Workshop, we want to address its current and future status.
 As you’re no doubt aware, both Disneyland and Disney’s Hollywood Studios have been closed for the last several months, and with them, Star Wars: Galaxy’s Edge.
 (Obviously.
 It didn’t somehow operate while the rest of the parks were closed.)

 With the modified experience of Savi’s Workshop covered, let’s return to the normal one and start with the titular question.
 Despite that title, this really isn’t expressly about whether the lightsaber itself is worth $200.
 I cannot envision a single scenario in which I’d view a lightsaber as being worth $200.